 When you give a donation to UNICEF UK, we think it’s really important to let you know how you have helped and keep you updated on our work.
 Therefore, you might receive a phone call, text, mailing or email from us with information about our work for children in danger around the world, and sometimes letting you know how you can help even more.

-If you want to change the way that we contact you, please contact our Supporter Care Team on 0300 330 5580.
+If you want to change the way that we contact you, please email our Supporter Care team or call 0300 330 5580.

 How does UNICEF spend my donation?